ogdendavis/denver-kitchen-gardens/src/cms/service_pages/food-preservation.md

 preview_on_homepage: true
 header_image: /images/uploads/food-preservation-banner-web.jpg
 header_image_mobile: /images/uploads/food-preservation-banner-mobile.jpg
-intro_subheading: A kitchen garden, at its heart, is meant for you to eat from.
+intro_subheading: A kitchen garden is meant for you to eat from.
 intro_copy: >-
   From your first peas in the spring to your last pumpkin in the fall, your garden will keep you well-fed all throughout the growing season.
 But what